byu-cs329/type-checking/Part_1.md

 * `InfixExpression` instances for operator `==` are always `Object,Object:boolean` where `Object` is an object type or `nullType`, `int,int:boolean`, or `boolean,boolean:boolean`
 * Assignment, `=`, between objects is like the `==` in that it requires types to be the same but with the added ability te assign objects to `null`, so `object,null:void` is type safe.

 The type-checker must eventually prove the following language features.
-The notation is the `ASTNode` type followed by the type it should have have to *type-safe*: `<ASTNode>:<type>` where `<environment>` means that it is the type defined by the environment.
-The types are listed in `TypeCheckTypes`.
+The notation is the `ASTNode` type followed by the type it should have to be *type-safe*: `<ASTNode>:<type>`.
+So the `<ASTNode>` should have `<type>` to be type safe.
+Additionall, the notation `<environment>` is the lookup in the environment to get the type.
+The types are listed in [TypeCheckTypes.java](./src/main/java/edu/byu/cs329/typechecker/TypeCheckTypes.java).

 * `MethodDeclaration:void` (provided)
 * `CompilationUnit:void` (provided)